Suhmedoh/themer.edit/README.md

 >./themer.py activate
 >./themer.py list
 >./themer.py delete
+>./themer.py -d, -t

+>./themer.py -d

+enables debugging, making it easier to see what when wrong/what's happening

+>./themer.py -t

+can be given either -t lemon or -t i3 (defaults to i3 when no option given), chooses which panel for the theme

 >./themer.py generate samurai ~/Pictures/background/samurai.png

 will create a theme which sets the background on all monitors, creates and sets the xresource file(works with urxvt, haven't tried other terminals yet), sets i3gaps with the gaps I like, no borders or scroll bars, sets i3status/bar to use the color scheme generated, sets dmenu to use the color scheme.
-After running this, give it time to complete, then it will ask you if you want to activate the theme or not.
+After running this, give it time to complete, then it will ask you if you want to activate the theme or not

 >./themer.py activate bokeh